datahub-project/datahub/docs/enrich-metadata.md

 # Enriching Metadata in DataHub

-Metadata Enrichment is a powerful way to annotate entities within DataHub, ensuring end-users have quick access to critical context for a given entity, such as:
+Metadata Enrichment is a powerful way to annotate entities within DataHub, supercharging data discoverability and ensuring end-users have quick access to critical context for a given entity, such as:

 * **Ownership**: who is responsible/accountable?
 * **Description**: what is the intended use case?
 What known caveats/edge cases exist?